rustminded/xtask-wasm/README.md

 You can find further information for each type at their documentation level.

+This library also provides a helper to run examples in the `examples/` directory using a development server.
+This is under the feature `run-example`.

 # Examples

 * A basic implementation could look like this: